How it works

 Renting Compute on w.ai

-Renting compute on w.ai provides a dedicated Jupyter Notebook environment backed by real GPU hardware from our distributed compute network.
+Renting compute on w.ai provides a dedicated Jupyter Notebook or SSH environment backed by real GPU hardware from our distributed compute network.
 You gain full access to a sandboxed container, choosing between CUDA for NVIDIA GPUs, ROCm for AMD GPUs, or MLX for Apple Silicon, billed by the minute using w.ai points.

 Step-by-Step Guide